Crowd gathers to welcome curling Olympians home

-DULUTH, Minn. — Hundreds of relatives, friends and curling fans gathered at Duluth International Airport to welcome home members of the U.S. curling team that won gold at the Olympics in South Korea.
+DULUTH, Minn. — Hundreds of fans greeted members of the men's gold medal-winning U.S. curling team when they arrived home in Minnesota following the Olympics in South Korea.

-Olympians John Shuster and Tyler George say they were overwhelmed to see the crowd at the airport Monday evening.
-Shuster says hopefully the exposure will bring curling to a lot more people on a regular basis.
+Olympians John Shuster and Tyler George say they were overwhelmed Monday to see the crowd of friends, family and curling fans at Duluth International Airport.
+Shuster says he hopes the attention brings more exposure to the sport and attracts more people to curling.

-Duluth is holding a community celebration for all Twin Ports Olympians Tuesday.
-Members of the U.S. women's and men's curling teams, cross-country skiing coach Chad Salmela and other Olympic team representatives will attend a special event at the Duluth Entertainment Convention Center beginning at 5 p.m.
+The Americans won the Olympic gold medal in a decisive upset of Sweden.
+The win marked only the second curling medal in U.S. history.

+This year's team also included Matt Hamilton, John Landsteiner and alternate Joe Polo.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.